eliob37/Msi-mpg-x570-ryzentosh/README.md

 Update # 1: replace RX 580 for rx 5700xt saphire nitro plus.

 Mandatory:
-in config.plist add gdpmod = pikera in boot-args.
+in config.plist add agdpmod=pikera in boot-args.

 -gpu bios in option 2.can confirm no fan noise and good temperatures.(33 to 37without charge) -in bios pci generation in auto.

 UPDATE#2

 Update to catalina 15.6 easy.

 Adobe apps is crash.